jbarcelo/old_jbarcelo.github.io/_posts/2014-07-15-Hands-On-Wireless-Sensor-Networks.markdown

 categories: education
 ---

 ["Hands On Wireless Sensor Network"][web] (#HandsOnWSN) is a peer-to-peer learning community to build Wireless Sensor Networks using Arduino and XBee.
-The list of the most active contributors include Luis Sanabria, Javier López and Laia Albó.
+The list of the most active contributors includes Luis Sanabria, Javier López and Laia Albó.
 The idea was to bootstrap a P2P learning community by providing some content and then accepting the contributions of the community to keep growing and improving.

 The project includes a course at the [Peer-to-Peer University][P2PU], a meetup group, videos, a written guide, forum and mailing list.
 While the guide we had prepared back in 2013 has been tremendously successful, with [more than 1,400 downloads in scribdb][scribdb] at the time of this writing, the other additional material that we have created has not received that much attention .